Jean-Zombie/cookiecutter-django-wagtail/README.md

 ## Constraints

+- DRF as a setup option is removed for now, since the implementation of the OG Cookiecutter Django clashes with Wagtails API.
 - Only maintained 3rd party libraries are used.
 - Uses PostgreSQL everywhere: 10.19 - 14.1 ([MySQL fork](https://github.com/mabdullahadeel/cookiecutter-django-mysql) also available).
 - Environment variables for configuration (This won't work with Apache/mod_wsgi).
-- Registration via django-allauth\_ not implemented (unlike the OG Cookiecutter Django)

 ## Support Cookiecutter Django!